pgRouting/workshop/docs/source/chapters/shortest_path.rst

 .. _exercise-d-6:

-Exercise 6 - Many Pedestrians going to different destinations sumirizes the total costs per destination.
+Exercise 6 - Many Pedestrians going to different destinations summarizing the total costs per departure.
 ...........................................................................................................

 .. rubric:: Walking from the hotels to the |place_4| or |place_5| (summarize cost in minutes).